argb10/Cheshire-Cat/README.md

 Hi kitty - Alice said.

-Hi, what are doing here little blondie? - said the cat.
+Hi, what are you doing here, little blondie? - said the cat.

-Just trying to solve this CTF :( - said Alice.
+Just trying to solve this CTF :( - said, Alice.

-Ha ha ha; so you are here begging for hints, if so do tell - said the cat.
+Hahaha, so you are here to beg for hints!
+If so, do tell - said the cat.

-Please, please, please a hint I must to see, please don't get away from me - Alice said.
+Please, please, please, a hint I must see, please don't get away from me - Alice said.

 Do you know what a binary polyglot is? - ask the cat.

-No - said Alice.
+No - said, Alice.

 Wonderful!
-Therefore, you are an ignorant and you are not working by yourself to change it! - said the mad hatter suddenly appearing.
+Another ignorant fool to play with! - suddenly said the mad hatter appearing.

 Don't mind him - said the cat.